fotonauts/activr/README.md

   # method call: users will see in their news feed when someone adds a picture in an album they follow
   route AddPictureActivity, :using => :album_follower

-  # define a routing with a class method, to fetch all followers of an activity's album
-  def self.album_follower(activity)
-    activity.album.followers
-  end

   # ...